 This issue is potentially even worse when installing access control in an older building, especially once which is Historically Listed or has unique and sometimes impractical features such as old timber walls or period plaster which you don’t want to damage in any way.

-Wireless access control means that installation work doesn’t just have to be localised to the existing doors or entry points and the associated wiring - which is perfect for external access control as well.
+Wireless access control means that installation work doesn’t just have to be localised to the existing doors or entry points and the associated wiring – which is perfect for external access control as well.
 There is no disruption to walls, ceilings or power supply junction points to run a feed to the new install.
-This also means the secure door can be fitted to meet the needs of the end user, rather than what is convenient in terms of building geography.
+This also means a secure door can be fitted to meet the needs of the end user, rather than what is convenient in terms of building geography.

 The other half of the equation is that wireless access control also brings the installation cost down, even by as much as half, because no power supply is needed for the door.
-That’s far less time/cost for the installation team and therefore less cost to the end user.
+That’s far less time/cost for the installation team and therefore less cost to the end-user.

 There is also significantly less disruption if the facility is already up and running and the access control is a retrofit system.
-The secured doors and associated wires, locks and software can be installed in a much shorter space of time, with less inconvenience to users and occupants.
+The secured doors and associated wires, locks, and software can be installed in a much shorter space of time, with less inconvenience to users and occupants.

-Security systems integrators can deliver more secure systems to end users at a much lower cost and inconvenience.
+Security systems integrators can deliver more secure systems to end-users at a much lower cost and inconvenience.
 On a larger installation project (such as a hotel) this is particularly useful as it means the business loses less time/money whilst the improvements are fitted.

 By using a wireless connection to the security network, it’s not only faster to integrate these systems, but also more reliable.

-It’s much harder to attack or disrupt currently available wireless access control systems, which also makes them a highly impressive choice for high-security prisons, police buildings and military installations for example.
+It’s much harder to attack or disrupt currently available wireless access control systems, which also makes them a highly impressive choice for high-security prisons, police buildings, and military installations for example.